pw4rn3r/ECE382/notes/L6/index.md

 ## Final Notes

 No HW tonight!
-But Lab 1 is coming (and will align with Parents Weekend), so it would be in your best interest to take a look and get a head start on it if you can.
+But Lab 1 is coming so it would be in your best interest to take a look and get a head start on it if you can.